-- o Carbonyls Carbonyl sampling at a frequency of three 8-hour samples on a onein-three day basis (~90 samples per PAMS sampling season) using ATEC Sampler and Waters HPLC equipment for analysis.
+- Carbonyls Carbonyl sampling at a frequency of three 8-hour samples on a one-in-three day basis (~90 samples per PAMS sampling season) using ATEC Sampler and Waters HPLC equipment for analysis.
 A complete list of the target carbonyl compounds may be found in Table 1.
-The TO-11A test method, as used in the National Air Toxics Trends (NATTS) program4 will be used. - Nitrogen Oxides Will monitor for NO and NO_v (total oxides of nitrogen) in 0 addition to true NO2.
+The TO-11A test method, as used in the National Air Toxics Trends (NATTS) program4 will be used. - Nitrogen Oxides Will monitor for NO and NO_y (total oxides of nitrogen) in addition to true NO2.
 The true NO2 is required to be measured with a direct reading NO2 analyzer, cavity attenuated phase shift (CAPS) spectroscopy or photolytic-converter NO_x analyzer.
-We use Teledyne T500U for the true NO2 measurement.
-NO and NOy will be measured using Teledyne.
+We will measure true NO2 using the Teledyne T500U.
+NO and NO_y will be measured using Teledyne instrumentation as well.